List of Critical Role cast members: Sam Riegel

 For most of Campaign 1, Riegel plays Scanlan Shorthalt; a gnome bard.
 After the defeat of the Chroma Conclave, and a brush with death, Scanlan leaves the party for a period to spend time with his daughter.
 Whilst Scanlan is away Riegel plays Taryon "Tary" Darrington, a human artificer.
+Riegal used the musician Eminem as an inspiration for Scanlan.

 Campaign 2 sees Riegel play Nott the Brave, a goblin rogue who escaped jail with Caleb and wishes to support his growing magical potential.
-She was previously a halfling woman named Veth Brenatto and was cursed to be a goblin after a goblin raiding party captured her family.
+She was previously a halfling woman named Revetha "Veth" Brenatto and was cursed to be a goblin after a goblin raiding party captured her family.
 She is returned to her halfling body in episode 97 and struggles with her conflicting desires to continue adventuring with the Mighty Nein, and to stay with her husband and child.
 In the one-shot The Mighty Nein Reunion: Echoes of the Solstice, set seven years after the end of Campaign 2, Riegel briefly reprises his role as Veth before playing as Veth's son Luc Brenatto.

 In Campaign 3, Riegel plays Fresh Cut Grass, an automaton (Note: Automaton appears to be a homebrew race developed by Riegel and Mercer.) cleric with ancient Aeorian design who was reassembled by the tinkerer Dancer in 838 PD.
 They are the surviving member of the party known as the Division of Public Benefit.
 They initially believe that they were built by Dancer but the party learns FCG was a pre-Divergence Harmonious Aeormaton named Faithful Care-Giver.
 While they don't have memories of this time period, FCG fears that they participated in an assassination attempt known as the Care and the Culling after learning that they repressed memories of killing the other members of the Division of Public Benefit during a panic attack.
 After Riegel's character FCG sacrificed themself to save the Bells Hells in Episode 91 (April 2024), Riegel took a leave of absence from the show to receive treatment for cancer.
 He returned to the show with a new character, Braius Doomseed, in June 2024.
 Braius is a minotaur paladin–bard multiclass devoted to Asmodeus.

-In Campaign 4, Riegel plays as Wicander Halovar.
+In Campaign 4, Riegel plays as Wicander "Wick" Halovar, a human sorcerer from the noble Sundered House of Halovar and a Light Priest of the Candescent Creed, a new religion espoused by his house.